dominiksalvet/ux430ua-jack-volume/CONTRIBUTING.md

 ## Forking this project

 In case you decide to fork this project and continue with the development on your own, files in the [*meta/*](meta/) directory are all that should be modified to make the forking complete.
-However, there still could be some exceptions that for some reason can't depend on the files stored in that directory.
+However, there **still could exist some exceptions** that for some reason can't depend on that files.
 If they exist, they are listed, in the *exceptions* file placed in the [*meta/*](meta/) directory, one per line.